hzqst/MetaHookSv/Renderer.md

 * Specular textures only work when `r_detailtextures` set to 1.

-## Outline, Celshade and Rimlight
+## Outline / Celshade / RimLight / HairShadow / HairSpecular

-Some flags are added to render Outline, Celshade and Rimlight effects for studiomodels.
+The following flags are added to render Outline, Celshade, RimLight, HairShadow and HairSpecular effects for studiomodels.

-You will have to create a txt file named `[modelname]_external.txt` along with `.mdl` file, with the following content:
+You will have to create a txt file named `[modelname]_external.txt` along with `[modelname].mdl` file, with the following content:

 ```
 {